-The Directors are responsible for preparing the Report and Accounts in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Annual Report and Accounts in accordance with applicable law and regulations.

 The Directors are required to prepare Company financial statements for each financial year.
-They have elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRSs as adopted by the EU") and applicable law.
+They have elected to prepare the financial statements in accordance with UK-adopted international accounting standards and applicable law.